Chef Mitchell preparing Grilled Chicken Rice Bowl

 Essential Ingredient Notes

-• Jasmine Rice: Jasmine rice is fragrant and slightly sticky, making it the perfect base for this bowl.
-Rinse the rice before cooking to remove excess starch.
+• Jasmine Rice: Jasmine rice is ideal for this bowl due to its fragrant aroma and fluffy texture.
+Rinse the rice under cold water before cooking to remove excess starch for a better texture.

 Cooking process for Grilled Chicken Rice Bowl